 R. Mearl Van Stavern, 817 E. 15th., Odessa, Texas, July 18.-Brother J. T. Broseh is scheduled to begin a series of meetings here October 16.
 We want to invite the cooperation of all faithful brethren in reach of us during this meeting.
 We will need your assistance in song and otherwise.
 About all of this congregation attended Bro.
 Gay's meeting at Midland last week, and we heard some of the best gospel preachers that could be presented.
 I believe much good was done.
 We are looking to Midland for attendance in our meeting, as well as to all others who are in reach of us.
-We are ordering a supply of the new song books, "Old Paths Melodies, No. 2.
+We are ordering a supply of the new song books, "Old Paths Melodies, No. 2."

 John Thomson, 2738 179th.
 St., Lansing, Ill., July 13.-I surely did enjoy attending the meeting at Sulphur, June 30 to July 4.
 It was the largest crowd of loyal Christians I ever saw.
 I never heard such good singing, and the preaching was equal to the occasion.
 The colored effort at 2907 Claire Blvd., Robbins, Ill., is very encouraging.
 There is a good chance to establish a faithful congregation.
 They seem very much interested.
 If any colored brethren are interested in moving here for work, I would be glad to help them find work.
 The same hold good to any white brethren who might be interested in a job here.
-We meet at 11:00 a.m., and we hope to have an evening service soon.
+We meet at 11:00 a. m., and we hope to have an evening service soon.

 Billy Jack Ivey, Sentinel, Okla., July 11.-I closed a very profitable singing school at Davis, Okla., June 11.
 June 12, I preached for the faithful brethren at Sulphur, Okla. at both night and morning services.
-This marked the close of the City.
-June 26th, I preached at McGregor, Texas, July meeting, and I am thankful to God for the spirit that was manifested.
-My prayer to God is that it may remain just that way.
+This marked the close of the work I had been doing for the past month and a half in that section of the brotherhood.
+June 19.
+I preached twice for the brethren in Okla.
+City.
+June 26th, I preached at McGregor, Texas, and July 3, at Davis, Okla.
+I attended the 4th of July meeting, and I am thankful to God for the spirit that was manifested.
+My prayer to God is, that it may remain just that way.
 After the 4th of July meeting I began traveling with Bro.
 Gillis Prince.
 I am thankful for the privilege of traveling with a man of his standing and ability.
 At present, I am with Bro.
 Prince in a meeting at the Early congregation near Samson, Ala.
-July 10, I preached for the brethren at Lowery, Ala, During the day I am teaching a singing school at the Early congregation, where good interest and attendance is being shown.
+July 10, I preached for the brethren at Lowery, Ala.
+During the day I am teaching a singing school at the Early congregation, where good interest and attendance is being shown.
 May God's richest blessings rest on all of His children.